 Manufacturing, travel and retail are just a few of the many industries most impacted by COVID-19.
-If you have a job in one of those affected sectors and are looking to make a sideways move, keeping a similar role but adopting a different industry is a tactful approach.
+If you have a job in one of those affected sectors, and are looking to make a sideways move, keeping a similar role but adopting a different industry is a tactical approach.

-Making a lateral jump between industries whilst keeping a similar role is a simple way to keep your career focussed but refreshed.
-Here are a few simple ways to position yourself as the top talent to succeed in the same role when job hunting, but in a brand new industry.
+Making a lateral jump between industries, whilst keeping a similar role, is a simple way to keep your career focused but refreshed.
+Here are a few simple ways to position yourself as the top talent to succeed in the same role when job hunting in a brand new industry.

 Self-reflect to ensure a transition is sensible

-Switching industries isn't a decision you should make lightly.
+Switching industries isn't a decision that you should make lightly.
 Whilst it's perfectly reasonable to slide into a different field and occupy a similar role, it won't come without a wave of change.
-There is an abundance of industries out there, and you need to make sure the one you choose to pursue is one you can realistically enter, and more importantly, one that you want to enter.
+There's an abundance of industries out there and you need to make sure that the one you choose to pursue is one you can realistically enter and, more importantly, one that you want to enter.